 Pricing: Dreamhost vs Bluehost

-Web hosting costs can get complicated, so I’m going to dig into this and help you make the best choice between Dreamhost vs Bluehost.
+Web hosting costs can get complicated, so I’m going to dig into this and help you make the best choice between Dreamhost and Bluehost.

-In all cases, the lowest price only applies for your “introductory period” or first “term”–that’s the year, two years, or three years you sign up for.
+In all cases, the lowest price applies only to your “introductory period” or first “term”–the year, two years, or three years you sign up for.

-You’ll be paying the standard rate after that (normally either every year, two years, or three years, depending on how long you signed up for initially).
+After that, you’ll pay the standard rate (normally every year, two years, or three years, depending on how long you signed up for initially).

-The key thing to understand is, you’ll face a larger bill after your initial term.
-Hopefully, by that point, you’ll be making money from your website – but it’s still important to be aware of what you’ll need to pay.
+The key thing to understand is you’ll face a larger bill after your initial term.
+Hopefully, by then, you’ll be making money from your website – but knowing what you’ll need to pay is still important.

 And here’s the price comparison between Dreamhost and Bluehost once your initial term expires: